Learning to Optimize for Mixed-Integer Non-linear Programming with Feasibility Guarantees: Experimental Results

 \paragraph{Q2.
-How effective is the integer feasibility projection?} RC-P and LT-P successfully find feasible solutions for all test instances.
-As shown in~\Cref{subsec:viol}, constraint violations in RC and LT in IQPs and INPs are sparse and minor, which allows the projection step to correct infeasibilities with negligible impact on the objective value.
-For MIRBs, feasibility projection plays an even more crucial role, while feasibility rates decline significantly for RC and LT as the problem size grows to 20,000 variables, applying feasibility projection allows RC-P and LT-P to satisfy all constraints across all instances.
-Even though feasibility projection introduces additional computational overhead, inference remains highly efficient.
-Even with projection, total inference time remains below one second, preserving a substantial speed advantage over other methods.
-Thus, these results demonstrate both the effectiveness and computational efficiency of our gradient-based projection step.
+How effective is the integer feasibility projection?} \Cref{tab:QP_Stat}, \Cref{tab:NC_Stat}, and \Cref{tab:RB_Stat} show that RC-P and LT-P successfully recover feasibility on all test instances with small computational overhead.
+For IQPs and INPs, constraint violations produced by RC and LT are sparse and of small magnitude, allowing the projection step to restore feasibility with negligible impact on objective quality.
+In contrast, for MIRBs, constraint violations become more pronounced as the problem dimension increases, making projection essential: while feasibility degrades for RC and LT at larger scales, RC-P and LT-P satisfy all constraints even for the largest instances.
+These trends are further illustrated by the violation visualizations in Appendix~\ref{app:viol_figures}.

 \paragraph{Q3.
-How does the choice of penalty weight affect performance?} The penalty weight ($\lambda$ in~\Cref{eq:loss}) balances objective minimization and constraint satisfaction.
-We assess its impact by varying $\lambda$ from $0.1$ to $1000$ on $1000 \times 1000$ INPs using RC, LT, and their projection-enhanced variants RC-P and LT-P. Additional results for IQPs, MIRBs, and smaller-scale instances are reported in~\Cref{subsec:penalty}.
-As shown in~\Cref{fig:penalty}, smaller penalty values typically yield better objective values but lead to a higher proportion of infeasible solutions in RC and LT, while larger values improve feasibility at the expense of suboptimality.
-Remarkably, applying our projection step—capped at a maximum of $1000$ iterations—restores feasibility even under severe violations from small penalty weights, while largely preserving the low objective values.
-This trend holds consistently across benchmarks, suggesting that RC-P and LT-P can benefit from lower penalty weights than those used in the main experiments.
+How does the choice of penalty weight affect performance?} The penalty weight $\lambda$ in~\Cref{eq:loss} balances objective minimization against constraint satisfaction.
+To evaluate its impact, we vary $\lambda$ from $0.1$ to $1000$ on $1000\times1000$ INPs using RC, LT, and their projection-enhanced variants RC-P and LT-P. As shown in~\Cref{fig:penalty}, smaller penalty values lead to better objective values but also increase the proportion of infeasible solutions for RC and LT.
+Larger penalty weights improve feasibility but may degrade objective quality.
+Notably, applying the projection step (up to $1000$ iterations) restores feasibility even when the penalty is too small for RC and LT to satisfy the constraints, while largely preserving the low objective values associated with small penalties.
+This pattern is consistent across all benchmarks and suggests that RC-P and LT-P can effectively operate with penalty weights smaller than those used in the main experiments.